Signed in as:

 One-off cost: from £200.00 per hive, per acre

-You can have as many or as few hives as you like — we recommend one per acre (or one per hectare) for the best results.
+You can have as many or as few hives as you like — we recommend one per 120 meters (in most areas) for the best results.

 When you host our hives, you’re supporting pollinators and local biodiversity, and you’ll gain access to: